robertjchristian/MRC/MRC00.md

 ## Submission Timeline and Platforms
 Proposals are welcome on GitHub during the Fair Launch phase, eventually moving to [MOR.Software](https://mor.software/) for broader community interaction.

+## Life Cycle of an MRC
+- **1. Pull Request Creates MRC:** The author creates a pull request with the details of their new MRC.
+- **2. Merged into "Discussion":** The MRC is merged into Discussion by a Maintainer, this indicates the repo maintainer believes the MRC is at least worth discussion and has basic merit to their Reference Implementation.
+- **3. Review:** Maintainers should seek to review and provide feedback to MRC authors once a week.
+So authors can get a sense of the next steps/current state of their MRC.
+- **4. "Pending":** Much of the feedback to MRC authors is often about understanding dependencies and what technical hurtles exist for the MRC to be implemented.
+If a maintainer identifies a technical dependency they can move the MRC into "Pending" status.
+This indicates they accept the MRC in principle but there is a blocker that needs to be resolved first.
+The author can then wait on that dependcy and re-open their MRC once it is resolved or help work on resolving the dependency.
+- **5. "In Progress":** Once all technical dependencies have been addressed and weights agreed, only then can an MRC be accepted into the "In Progress" stage.
+- **6. "Implemented":** For the MRC to be considered "Implemented" the code proposed must be contributed and merged by the maintainer into the correct MRI repository.

 ## Writing a Well-Formed MRC
 - To draft a compelling MRC, study existing examples to grasp the expected format and substance.
 - Use the provided template for standards and changes to Morpheus structure your proposal.